david44868/echo3D-Demo/README.md

 - Clone this github repository using the command ```git clone```
 - Install Node and NPM if you haven't already
 - Run ```npm install``` to install all relevant packages and dependencies.
-- Create a .env file and add the following: <br>
+- Create a .env file in the root directory of the project and add the following lines: <br>
   ```REACT_APP_ECHO3D_API_KEY="insert-your-api-key-here"```<br>
   ```REACT_APP_ECHO3D_SECURITY_KEY="insert-your-security-key-here"```
 - To start the project, then run ```npm start```